-After 23 months in the NICU, filled with constant struggles and uncertainty, Eli is still fully dependant on a ventilator that is set at the highest settings, higher than Texas Children's has ever had the ventilator set.
+After 24 months in the NICU and 6+ months in the PCU, filled with constant struggles and uncertainty, Eli is still fully dependant on a ventilator that is set at the highest settings, higher than the hospital has ever had the ventilator set.
 Despite these massive pressures, Eli has been able to make it this far.

-We are moving Eli from the NICU to the PCU (progressive care unit) in January.
-Eli will have his own hospital room in the PCU that will have a private bathroom/shower and fold out bed for Mom.
+We are moving Eli from the NICU to the another unit in January of 2015.
+Eli will have his own hospital room that will have a private bathroom/shower and fold out bed for Mom.

-Once we are settled into the PCU, we are going to work to slowly wean Eli's ventilator pressures, over the course of a year.
+Once we are settled in, we are going to work to slowly wean Eli's ventilator pressures, over the course of a year.

 Eli will be able to handle vent changes better because he feels safer with his Mom and I will be watching him so closely that I can see warnings signs before he starts to spiral.
 I will also be able to prevent any uneccessary episodes from happening because of disconnections.